Uvacoder/buttons-color/README.md

 </p>
 <h1 align="center">Color-Button-Animation</h1>

+<p align="center">Colour Button Animation is a collection of Animated Buttons which <br>
+ you can use in your webpages or sites to make your buttons <br> more attractive. :heart_eyes: </p>

 ## ⚡️ Guidelines To Use
 1. To use this repository in your webpages or sites. first you have to fork this repository in your githu account.